Two Decades Behind

 - Fifties revival bands like Showaddywaddy and Darts were big in Britain in the Seventies.

-- Pro wrestling is often said to always be about five years behind pop-culture wise, particularly WWF/E. Thus watching any old WWF programming until about 1995 always has a very 80's feel to it.
-The 90's didn't really start to kick in until the Attitude Era.
+- Pro wrestling is often said to always be about five years (or more!) behind pop-culture wise, particularly WWF/E. Thus watching any old WWF programming until about 1995 always has a very '80s feel to it.
+The '90s didn't really start to kick in until the Attitude Era.
 In modern times, a lot of the haircuts (such as Edge and Dolph Ziggler) look like they've been time-warped from 1984.
+And as late as the 1990s, it was thought by many fans that women couldn't wrestle, partly because of how they were portrayed on WWE programming.
+Then, of course, there is the deliberate Kayfabe aspect of the shows, with everyone (including the fans!) pretending that what they're seeing is real, even though pro wresting hasn't been "real" since the 1930s at the latest.
 One explanation might be that Vince McMahon, who has final say on everything, is such a workaholic that he is very out of touch with modern pop culture.
-For example, in 1992 he had no idea that Razor Ramon was directly quoting Scarface as his gimmick.
+For example, in 1992 he had no idea that Razor Ramon was directly quoting Scarface (1983) as his gimmick.

-- Another example is when Paul Burchill started using a very tongue-in-cheek pirate gimmick in the mid 2000's, capitalizing on the Pirates Of The Carribbean series at the height of their popularity.
+- Another example is when Paul Burchill started using a very tongue-in-cheek pirate gimmick in the mid 2000s, capitalizing on the Pirates of the Caribbean series at the height of their popularity.
 Vince had never heard of the series, and had thought that Burchill's gimmick was a throwback to pirate movies of the sixties and fifties.
-When he was told otherwise, he pulled the lid on the gimmick, thinking it wouldn't catch on, despite the fact that it had been getting over well for a few weeks at that point.
+When he was told otherwise, he put the lid on the gimmick, thinking it wouldn't catch on, despite the fact that it had been getting over well for a few weeks at that point.